tapzx2/digital-garden/content/04 Dance/06 Balboa/03 Reference/1992 Balboa Contest the rebels.md

 The Rebels

 Ed & Inez Thompson are incredible original Pure Balboa dancers.
 Natalie Esparza (in the dark dress dancing with the man (Phil) in the pink shirt) was an original SoCal Swing dancer.
-Bal-swing legend Willie Desatoff with his wife Lila is after them. - @Bobby White
+Bal-swing legend @Willie Desatoff with his wife Lila is after them. - @Bobby White

 first example of "walking back" in balboa I could find Willie and Lila at end 14:45.
 Also the forward traveling out and ins.
 Notice music choice!!